ferdousalam007/camping-/README.md

 - **Product Details:** View detailed information about each product, including images, descriptions, and reviews.
 - **Shopping Cart:** Add items to your cart, adjust quantities, and proceed to checkout.
 - **Wishlist:** Save items you like for later purchase.
-- **User Authentication:** Create an account or log in to manage your orders, wishlist, and profile.
 - **Order Tracking:** Track the status of your orders.
 - **Product Management:** Admin users can add, edit, and delete products, manage categories, and update inventory.
+- **User Experience:** User-friendly product browsing experience -Advanced search and filtering capabilities -Responsive design for all devices
+-Secure payment integration with Cash on Delivery

 ## Technologies Used